Currie: Local History Society

-Local Newspaper
+Publications

-C&B News (originally Currie & Balerno News) is a volunteer-led community news magazine covering Currie as well as nearby Balerno, Juniper Green, Baberton and Colinton.
-Launched in February 1976, and published 10 times a year, the publication features local news and articles, reports from local groups/organisations, political representatives and Community Councils, plus regular coverage of local planning applications and developments.
+C&B News – originally Currie & Balerno News – is a volunteer-led “local community news magazine” (available in print and as a downloadable PDF) covering Currie and neighbouring Balerno, Juniper Green, Baberton Mains and Colinton.
+Originally launched in February 1976, and published 10 times a year, the magazine features local news and articles, contributions from local political representatives, and updates on local planning issues—all voluntarily submitted by local residents.
+The magazine published its 500th issue in October 2024.

+A bespoke edition of the “lifestyle and community magazine” Konect is delivered to households in Balerno and neighbouring Currie, Juniper Green, Baberton Mains and Ratho.

 Demographics

 Transport

-The A70 runs through the area and Currie is serviced by the 44 and 45 bus routes, which are operated by Lothian Buses.
+The A70 runs through the area and Currie is serviced by the 32, 44 and 45 bus routes, which are operated by Lothian Buses.
 Currie is served by rail by Curriehill railway station on the Glasgow-Edinburgh via Shotts Line.
 Currie is also close to the City of Edinburgh bypass and is bordered by the Union Canal to the north and the Water of Leith to the south.
 Edinburgh Airport is located approximately 4 mi north of Currie and the M8 motorway to Glasgow is around 2 mi north.
 It also has connections to Livingston in West Lothian through E&M Horsburgh service 24, between Juniper Green and Livingston.